 Our primary source of financing is from the sale and issuance of common stock and common stock warrants in public offerings, along with proceeds from the exercise of warrants.
 In the past, we have also obtained funds from the issuance of secured debt and preferred stock and from collaboration agreements.
-In October 2020 we entered into an Open Market Sale Agreement, (the "Sales Agreement") under which we may sell shares of our common stock having an aggregate offering price of up to \$250 million.
+In October 2020 we entered into an Open Market Sale Agreement (the "October 2020 ATM"), under which we could sell shares of our common stock having an aggregate offering price of up to \$250 million.
+Having sold shares under the October 2020 ATM for aggregate gross proceeds of \$133.4 million, we terminated the October 2020 ATM in September 2021 and entered into a Controlled Equity Offering Sales Agreement (the "September 2021 ATM"), under which we may offer and sell, from time to time through sales agents, shares of our common stock having an aggregate offering price of up to \$100 million.
+We will incur direct expenses and pay sales commissions of up to 3.0% of gross proceeds from the sale of shares under the September 2021 ATM.

-As of June 30, 2021, we had approximately \$198.9 million of cash, cash equivalents and liquid investments.
-There was still approximately \$131 million in net proceeds available to us under the Sales Agreement.
+As of September 30, 2021, we had approximately \$204.0 million of cash, cash equivalents and liquid investments.
+There is approximately \$96 million in net proceeds available to us under the September 2021 ATM.

-We believe our existing funds are sufficient to fund us well into the second half of 2022 and possibly beyond.
+We believe our existing funds are sufficient to fund us into 2023.
 To continue operations thereafter, we expect that we will need to raise further capital, through the sale of additional securities or otherwise.
 Our operating needs include the planned costs to operate our business, including amounts required to fund working capital and capital expenditures.
 Our future capital requirements and the adequacy of our available funds will depend on many factors, most notably our ability to successfully commercialize our products and services.

 We may fund a significant portion of our ongoing operations through partnering and collaboration agreements which, while reducing our risks and extending our cash runway, will also reduce our share of eventual revenues, if any, from our vaccine product candidates.
 We may be able to fund certain activities with assistance from government programs including HHS BARDA.
-We may also need to fund our operations through equity and/or debt financing.
 The sale of additional equity would result in additional dilution to our stockholders.
-Incurring debt financing would result in debt service obligations, and the instruments governing such debt could provide for operating and financing covenants that would restrict our operations.
+We may also fund our operations through debt financing.
+Incurring debt would result in debt service obligations, and the instruments governing such debt could provide for operating and financing covenants that would restrict our operations.
 If we are unable to raise additional capital in sufficient amounts or on acceptable terms, we may be required to delay, limit, reduce, or terminate our product development or future commercialization efforts or grant rights to develop and market vaccine candidates that we would otherwise prefer to develop and market ourselves.
 Any of these actions could harm our business, results of operations and prospects.